Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Flying Blue Promo Rewards

-As we just mentioned, Flying Blue runs monthly Promo Rewards.
+As we just mentioned, Flying Blue runs monthly Promo Rewards, which you can check here.
 These are KLM and Air France routes available at discounted award rates.
 The booking window for these awards is typically up to three months before the eligible travel period.
 Typical savings on Promo Rewards range from 25% to 50%, which can result in excellent deals during the promotional period.

 Since only Air France and KLM flights are eligible for Promo Rewards, fuel surcharges are almost always a concern.
 However, many awards are still worth booking — especially if business-class awards are discounted.
 This is true even if you're paying $200 to $300 in taxes, fees, and surcharges.